nickcernis/GNU-Terry-Pratchett/readme.txt

 This plugin makes it easy for WordPress users to do the same for Terry Pratchett, without having to modify their server configuration.

 There is no settings page.
-Check that the header is appearing for your site by using your terminal (`curl -I example.com`), Chrome's Network tab, or a site such as <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.
+Check that the header is appearing for your site by using your terminal (`curl -I example.com`), Chrome's Network tab, or the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.

 Inspired by <a href="http://www.reddit.com/r/bestof/comments/2yyop7/rdiscworld_redditors_with_web_servers_start/">this reddit post</a>, <a href="http://boingboing.net/2015/03/15/sending-terry-pratchett-home-w.html">boingboing's report</a>, and the <a href="http://www.gnuterrypratchett.com/">GNU Terry Pratchett</a> website.